I’ve made this vegan calzone recipe so much across the years it’s memorized. Like samosas and pakoras, calzones are the bomb. 😋

 Calzones are a delicious Italian food that originated in Naples in the 1700s.
 They became widely popular with health food nuts in the 60s and on.

-They also became one of my favorites years back when we started eating them at a convention.
-After that I did what I always do when I love a food — I learned the recipe and started making them from scratch.
+They also became one of my favorites years back when we started eating them regularly at a convention.
+After that I did what I always do when I love a food—I learned the recipe and started making them from scratch.

-Nowadays, though, I’m a huge fan of a rich delicious Himalayan Tartary Buckwheat (HTB) crust.
-It packs more vitamins, minerals, protein, and fiber overall.
-It also rocks a rare molecular powerhouse called 2-HOBA and over four bioactive compounds.
+Nowadays, though, I’m a huge fan of a rich and delicious Himalayan Tartary Buckwheat (HTB) crust.
+It packs more vitamins, minerals, protein, fiber, and antioxidants overall.
+It also rocks a rare molecular powerhouse called 2-HOBA that rejuvenates cells.

 This recipe is organic, vegan, and gluten-free.